JuliusOghenesuvwe/NSKAI-RAG-Bootcamp-2025/README.md

 │   ├── __init__.py       # Makes 'helpers' a Python package
 │   ├── chain.py          # Creates the final RAG chain with the LLM
 │   ├── chunker.py        # Splits documents into smaller chunks
-│   ├── retriever.py      # Creates the retriever and reranker
+│   ├── retriever.py      # Creates the retriever
-│   ├── vectorstore.py    # Creates the ChromaDB vector store
+│   ├── vectorstore.py    # Creates the vector store
 │   └── youtubeloader.py  # Loads and cleans transcripts using yt-dlp
 ├── .env                  # Stores API keys (secret, not committed to git) ├── .env.example          # Example environment file ├── .gitignore            # Specifies files for git to ignore ├── app.py                # The main Streamlit application file ├── requirements.txt      # Project dependencies
+├── Dockerfile            # Dockerfile for deployment
+├── render.yaml           # Render deployment configuration
 └── README.md             # This file
 ```

 ## How It Works

-The application follows a standard RAG pipeline:
+The application follows a simplified RAG pipeline:

-1. **Ingestion:** The `youtubeloader` fetches the video transcript using `yt-dlp` and cleans it.
+1. **Ingestion:** The `youtubeloader` fetches the video transcript using `yt-dlp` and `youtube-transcript-api`.
 2. **Chunking:** The `chunker` splits the clean transcript into smaller, overlapping documents.
-3. **Indexing:** The `vectorstore` helper uses custom hash-based embeddings to create numerical vectors for each chunk and stores them in FAISS vector database.
+3. **Indexing:** The `vectorstore` helper creates a simple in-memory store for the document chunks.
-4. **Retrieval:** When a question is asked, the `retriever` finds the most relevant chunks using FAISS similarity search.
+4. **Retrieval:** When a question is asked, the `retriever` returns the first few chunks of the transcript as context.
-5. **Generation:** The top-ranked chunks and the original question are passed to the Groq LLM within a structured prompt, which then generates the final, grounded answer.
+5. **Generation:** The retrieved chunks and the original question are passed to the Groq LLM within a structured prompt, which then generates the final, grounded answer.